FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/upgrade_intro_ux.md

     "title": "Upgrade  Transfer CFT ",
     "linkTitle": "Upgrade Transfer CFT",
     "weight": "160"
 }This section explains how to upgrade an existing Transfer CFT from 3.1.3 or higher to{{< TransferCFT/axwayvariablesComponentShortName  >}} {{< TransferCFT/PrimaryTransferCFTversionlong  >}}.
 It begins by detailing the prerequisites for a standalone (non multi-node) upgrade.
-For details on upgrading a multi-node installation, see <a href="../upgrade_multinode_ux#top" class="MCXref xref">Upgrade a Transfer CFT multi-node installation</a>.
+For details on upgrading a multi-node installation, see [Upgrade a Transfer CFT multi-node installation](../upgrade_multinode_ux#top).

 About upgrades
 --------------